 Nested conditional statements are used whenever there is a need to check for another condition after the first condition has been evaluated as True. if...else statement inside another if...else statement.
-Syntax:

 '''

 if (test expression/condition 1):

 if (test expression/condition 2):

 True statement 1

 else:

 False statement 1

 else:

 False statement 2

 Program:

 num = int(input("Enter a number: "))

-if num \geq = 0:
+if num \ge 0:

-if num = = 0:
+if num = 0:

 print("Zero")

 else:

 print("Positive number")

 else:

 print("Negative number")

-Output:

-Enter a number: 5

-Positive number

 '''